SanderMertens/flecs/docs/Relationships.md

 While registering a table for a relationship index is not more expensive than registering a table for a regular index, a table with relationships has to also register itself with the appropriate wildcard indices for its relationships.
 For example, a table with relationship `(Likes, Apples)` registers itself with the `(Likes, Apples)`, `(Likes, *)`, `(*, Apples)` and `(*, *)` indices.
 For this reason, creating new tables with relationships has a higher overhead than a table without relationships.

 ### Wildcard Queries
 A wildcard query for a relationship pair, like `(Likes, *)` may return multiple results for each instance of the relationship.
-To find all instances of a relationship, the table index (see previous section) stores two additional pieces of information
+To find all instances of a relationship, the table index (see previous section) stores two additional pieces of information:

-- The `column`: at which offset in the table type does the id first occur
+- The `column`: At which offset in the table type does the id first occur
 - The `count`: How many occurrences of the id does the table have

 If the id is not a wildcard id, the number of occurrences will always be one.
 When the id is a wildcard, a table type may have multiple occurrences of a relationship.
-For wildcard queries in the form of `(Likes, *)` finding all occurrences is cheap, as a query can start at the `column`, and iterate the next `count` members.
+For wildcard queries in the form of `(Likes, *)`, finding all occurrences is cheap, as a query can start at the `column` and iterate the next `count` members.

-For wildcard queries in the form of `(*, Apples)` however, the pair ids are not stored contiguously in a table type.
+For wildcard queries in the form of `(*, Apples)`, however, the pair ids are not stored contiguously in a table type.
 This means that if a table has multiple instances that match `(*, Apples)`, a query will have to perform a linear search starting from `column`.
 Once the query has found `count` occurrences, it can stop searching.

 The following example of a table type shows how relationships are ordered, and demonstrates why `(Likes, *)` wildcards are easier to resolve than `(*, Apples)` wildcards: